ankane/kms_encrypted/README.md

 }
 ```

-To decrypt the data, use a policy with:
+To decrypt the data, use an IAM policy with:

 ```json
 {